-A Unit Location Code of "1" should be coded for the first month the units are located and laid out; then go to Item 5.
+A Unit Location Code of "1" should be coded for the first month counts are made of the units; then go to Item 5.
 On later visits if you are unable to locate the unit laid out earlier and it is necessary to lay out a new unit, you will Code "2" for the unit and go to Item 5.
-If you find the unit laid out earlier, code "3" for that unit and go to Item 6.
+If you find the unit that was counted previously, enter code "3" for that unit and go to Item 6.